OVDO is tracking these bills, proposed regulations, and animal rights campaigns

 The Animal Enterprise Terrorism Act: Congress

-has passed and the President has signed this bill that increases penalties and
+passed and the President signed this bill that increases penalties and expands

-expands the definition of domestic terrorism against radical activists who commit
+the definition of domestic terrorism against radical activists who commit crimes

-crimes against people who own and use animals and people who do business with
+against people who own and use animals and people who do business with animal

-animal owners.
-The law was passed to target criminals, not those who indulge
+owners.
+The law was passed to target criminals, not those who indulge in legitimate

-in legitimate protest or informatinal demonstrations.
-For details, see AKC Endorses
+protest or informatinal demonstrations.
+For details, see AKC Endorses the 'Animal

 and "The Animal Enterprise Terrorism Act," http://www.house.gov/petri/aeta_moreinfo.htm.